iterative/dvc.org/static/docs/command-reference/config.md

   [File link types](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
   for a full explanation of each one.

-  To re-create the file links in the workspace after this option, please use `dvc checkout --relink`.
-See
-  [checkout options](/doc/command-reference/checkout#options) for more details.
+  To apply changes to this option in the workspace, by recreating file links/copies from cache, please use `dvc checkout --relink`.
+See [checkout options](/doc/command-reference/checkout#options) for more details.

 - `cache.slow_link_warning` - used to turn off the warnings about having a slow